jdpigeon/jdpigeon.github.io-src/unfinished stuff/Inattention.md

 Buddhism runs directly counter to this state of constant, mindless reactivity.
 When you get down to it, its very core purpose is to untangle and erase the habitual patterns of reactivity that shape our lives against our wishes.

 There is simply no way that the internet oculd not be making this pattern worse.
 By creating an environment (which we spend a lot of time in) that is defined by unthinking clicking and reacting, our brains start to accept that as a normal mode of behaving.
 It's just not productive to deep, thoughtful work, though, which is why many of us, myself included, are having problems.

+An (interesting article)[https://hbr.org/2009/06/how-to-teach-yourself-restrain.html] argues that inattention (or distraction) can be a good thing.
+The idea put forward is that by distracting ourselves on one thing, we allow ourselves to ignore something else.
+If that something else is a thing that we shouldn't be doing, then managing distraction effectively can help us exercise restraint.

+I'm not sure if I'm entirely on board with this.
+After all, what if that thing you're trying to distract yourself with just isn't as attractive as the thing you are trying to avoid?
+Doesn't it then still require an element of willful concentration to stay focused on it?